Prophets-of-Profit/Galactic-Rush-OLD/README.md

 # GALACTIC RUSH
 ### Made by Prophets of Profit

-\*Game details will be put on a website: this README.md is detailling the code structure.
+\*Game details will be put on a website: this README.md is detailing the code structure.

 ## Assets
 All assets belong in the android/assets directory.
 This is because of some weirdness in Android.
 Art and music both go there.
 Currently, assets doesn't have a strong structure, but this will probably be changed soon.
 Just use your intuition for where to place assets within android/assets for right now.